 Handling Non-Friable Asbestos

 In some states of Australia, homeowners are permitted to remove non-friable asbestos under the provision of it being under 10m2.
 That being said, it is strongly advised against by both the Australian Department of Health and WorkSafe Australia.
 All friable asbestos materials need to be assessed, removed and disposed of by an accredited asbestos specialist, and the same care should be taken for non-friable materials too.

 Handling non-friable asbestos is incredibly hazardous as it could quite easily become friable.
 The risk of handling such material without the appropriate licensing, training and asbestos experience is far too great.
 Relying on professionals such as GBAR Group will ensure your property is safe from asbestos and the materials do not further contaminate.

 GBAR Group is Australia’s most trusted Asbestos Removal and Hazardous Waste Remediation group.
 Our asbestos specialists are rigorously trained to ensure correct asbestos removal, to minimise attendant risks as much as possible.
-We’ll assess all asbestos materials, assist in the identification of both friable and non-friable materials, measure and quantify the risk, provide advice and a free quote on removal options undertaken in conjunction with occupational hygienists.
+We’ll assess all asbestos materials, assist in the identification of both friable and non-friable materials, measure and quantify the risk, provide advice and a request quote on removal options undertaken in conjunction with occupational hygienists.

 If you wish to proceed, we will safely remove and dispose of the asbestos, and remediate the contaminated site.
 At GBAR Group, we pride ourselves on our commitment to high-quality removal and providing safety to our clients.